RaphaelIT7/gmod-holylib/README.md

 ## Usage with vphysics jolt
 Currently there might be bugs when combining holylib with VPhysics-Jolt.<br>
 This mainly affects the `physenv` module and most other modules should be completely fine.<br>
-Only VPhysics-Jolt builds from https://github.com/RaphaelIT7/VPhysics-Jolt will be suppored for now due to holylib requiring extented functionality.<br>
+Only VPhysics-Jolt builds from https://github.com/RaphaelIT7/VPhysics-Jolt will be supported for now due to holylib requiring extended functionality.<br>